Recurrent Urinary Tract Infections

 Evaluation

 Urine cultures are also necessary to differentiate recurrent infections (repeat infections with different organisms) from relapsing (identical organisms on culture).
 Relapsing infections suggest a persistent source of bacterial inoculation, such as an abscess, chronic bacterial prostatitis, or an infected stone.
-The American Urological Association Guidelines on recurrent urinary tract infections in women recommend obtaining a urinalysis and urine culture with each episode of acute cystitis.[3]
+The American Urological Association Guidelines on recurrent UTIs in women recommend obtaining a urinalysis and urine culture with each episode of acute cystitis.[3]

-The optimal recommended type of irrigation fluid used during cystoscopy has been investigated.
-For instance, in the 8-month-long study of the joined Cleveland health system clinics, a significantly higher rate of UTIs was found in those patients who had undergone cystoscopy with 10% dextrose and water irrigation compared to normal saline.[33]
+Solely performing a cystoscopy to diagnose recurrent UTIs is rarely indicated, as this might induce an ascending lower UTI.[22][23]
+Cystoscopy is rarely helpful when utilized routinely; however, the modality can be useful in post-operative exclusion and management of possible ureteral injuries, evaluating incomplete bladder emptying, or identifying possible bladder calculi.
+The optimal recommended type of irrigation fluid utilized during cystoscopy has been investigated.
+For instance, in the 8-month-long study of Cleveland health system clinics, a significantly higher rate of UTIs was found in those patients who had undergone cystoscopy with 10% dextrose and water irrigation compared to normal saline.[24]
 All cystoscopies were planned to exclude intraoperative ureteral injuries during complicated urogynecology procedures.

 Treatment / Management